salehwahab/PCAPtoCSV/README.md

 # PCAP_to_CSV
-Extract features from a PCAP file to a CSV file
+Extract features from a network to a CSV file